Social Changes, Cultures, and Education International Conference

-The Education, Sciences, and Humanities Academic Research Conference aims to bring together researchers, scientists, academics, educators, teachers, practitioners and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of education, social sciences, humanities, liberal arts education, cultural studies, arts management, composition studies, ecology and environmental research, history, politics, American Studies, media, education psychology, Asian studies, women's studies, and multidisciplinary studies.
+The Social Changes, Cultures, and Education International Conference (SCCE) aims to bring together researchers, scientists, academics, educators, teachers, practitioners and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of education, social sciences, humanities, liberal arts education, cultural studies, arts management, composition studies, ecology and environmental research, history, politics, American Studies, media, education psychology, Asian studies, women's studies, and multidisciplinary studies.

 Also, the conference provides an excellent venue for you to meet experts and researchers and present your projects to receive quality feedback.

-Scholars, researchers, practitioners, and graduate students are invited to submit their proposals/abstracts to be considered for presentation at the Academic Research Conference in Education, Sciences, and Humanities.
+Scholars, researchers, practitioners, and graduate students are invited to submit their proposals/abstracts to be considered for presentation at the SCCE

 Speakers and presenters will share new concepts, best practices, knowledge, experience, strategies, and solutions, with a focus on promoting knowledge, sustainable development, economic justice, human rights, cultural diversity,